 Countertops & Kitchen

 For the most part, you use Thieves cleaner like you would any other typical household cleaner.
-Spray it on and wipe it clean with a paper towel.
+Spray it on and wipe it up with clean cloth or a paper towel.
 I use the all-purpose spray nearly everyday on our countertops and on our marble dining room table.
 I even use it on wood too and have had no issues.

 Washing Fruits & Veggies